 Of course apart from kicking back in beach restaurants and feasting I was on a constant hunt for images.
 It was quickly confirmed to me that Brazil most definitely does reign as a world superpower in music, dance, soccer and perhaps above all, partying.

-Whilst not nearly as delicious as my mouth-watering moqueca, I hope these shots from Morro de Sao Paulo and Boipeba give you a small visual taste.Cam Cope has roamed the earth making awesome travel images and documentary projects since leaving his consulting desk job in Melbourne, Australia, in 2009.
+Whilst not nearly as delicious as my mouth-watering moqueca, I hope these shots from Morro de Sao Paulo (one of the best places to visit in Brazil) and Boipeba give you a small visual taste.Cam Cope has roamed the earth making awesome travel images and documentary projects since leaving his consulting desk job in Melbourne, Australia, in 2009.
 You can check out his latest work on his blog, view galleries on his website and stay posted via Facebook.